-A blockchain application, such as the one Parts Pedigree is pioneering, could offer a much more efficient approach to documentation of an asset’s lifecycle.
+A blockchain application, such as the one Enspan, formerly known as Parts Pedigree, is pioneering, could offer a much more efficient approach to documentation of an asset’s lifecycle.

 At the same time, this would mean that airlines would be able to sell and purchase parts with the confidence that the documentation is accurate and compliant with all maintenance regulations.

-Blockchain can be used to simplify and automate loyalty program transactions and bookkeeping.
+Blockchain in the aviation industry can be used to simplify and automate loyalty program transactions and bookkeeping.
 This is especially relevant today, as more and more airlines partner with credit card issuers, rental car companies, hotels and so forth.